cse110-sp24-group5/cse110-sp24-group5/README.md

 - Markdown Editor Accessibility: The integration of a markdown editor in our Developer Journal feature enhances accessibility for users with diverse needs.
 Markdown's simplicity and plain-text nature make it easier to navigate and comprehend content using assistive technologies, such as screen readers or text-to-speech software.

 By addressing these '-ilities', we strive to deliver a high-quality software solution that meets the needs of developers while ensuring a seamless, reliable, and accessible user experience.
 Our commitment to usability, maintainability, scalability, reliability, and accessibility is reflected throughout the application's design and implementation.

+## Next Steps

+1. **Adding more keyboard shortcuts**: Currently, we offer a couple of keyboard shortcuts to assist with user accessibility.
+We hope to implement a larger variety of shortcuts however, moving forward, so that our application can be fully utilized without the use of a mouse or trackpad.
+3. **Daily and weekly calendar view**: Currently, we only offer a monthly calendar view.
+Moving forward, we hope to create a daily and weekly calendar view so that users have more opportunities to better organize and plan their tasks.
+4. **Summary of the task-list on the homepage**: Currently, we only have clickable icons on the homepage which are used to access different features within our web development journal.
+Moving forward, we hope to add a task-list summary to the homepage so that upon opening our application, users are given a better idea of what they need to address or complete for the current day.

 ## Resources

 1. Video links: